jordantrizz/zshbop/README.md

-fdcount | Count of files and directories in current directory. update | Update this repository an pull down any updates from sub-modules. setup_environment | Installed the necessary packages.
+fdcount | Count of files and directories in current directory. update | Update this repository an pull down any updates from sub-modules. setup_environment | Installed the necessary packages. whatismyip | checks opendns and tells you what your external IP address is

 ## Coding
 Command | Description|